elegantapp/pwa-asset-generator/README.md

 In case of getting "No usable sandbox!" error on Linux, you need to enable [system sandboxing](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#setting-up-chrome-linux-sandbox).

 ### Process could not be terminated error on Windows
-When downloaded chromium and used the revision with puppeteer-core, puppeteer sometimes throws the following error.
+When Chrome launcher is used with puppeteer-core, chrome-launcher sometime throws the following error after browser instance is killed.
 ```
 ERROR: The process with PID 12345 (child process of PID 1234) could not be terminated.
 Reason: There is no running instance of the task.
 ```
-This is a [known bug](https://github.com/GoogleChrome/puppeteer/issues/1047) on puppeteer and for now you can just ignore it.
+This is a [known bug](https://github.com/GoogleChrome/chrome-launcher/issues/178) on chrome-launcher and for now you can just ignore it.